walterhiggins/WMPJS/README.md

     // TO DO : Add some code later

 The above code isn't actually real code.
 It's just a note we've added to remind ourselves that we must add some proper code later.
-This 'note' isn't actually understandable to the computer so we can write whatever we like here, the computer will not try to interpret and execute it.
+This 'note' isn't understandable to the computer so we can write whatever we like here, the computer will not try to interpret and execute it.
 Notes like this can be very useful for programmers because they make understanding code easier.
 Writing code is like any kind of writing - you should try to make your code readable by yourself and others so if you look at your code later you can figure out what you did.

 These notes are called 'comments' and most programming languages provide a way to add comments.
 In javascript there are different ways you can add comments.
 You can add a single-line comment like the one above by inserting 2 forward-slash ( / ) characters and then any text after is a comment and will be ignored by the computer until the next line.
 We'll talk more about comments later.